Leveraging the ‘Me, Too’ Movement

 - Call women with your work

+The Indianapolis Chapter met on June 22 to discuss the “Me, Too” movement in the United States.
 A special thanks goes to Marian Hodges, Connie Lindman, Kathy Mayberry, Deborah Pollack-Milgate & Liz Shuster for their presentations and planning of this event.
 An additional thank you goes to all who attended; each contributed and assisted in compiling these demands.